Eulderink, Willem Hans. biography pending

-The following is from the 1983 bio that was used by the company, when Captain Eulderink was seelcted to command the noordam on its maiden voyage. the black and white photo is from the same year.
+The following is from the 1983 bio that was used by the company, when Captain Eulderink was selected to command the Noordam on its maiden voyage. the black and white photo is from the same year.

 He enjoyed this so much that at a young age, he decided that later in his life he had to find a profession in which he could travel beyond these countries and see a lot more of the rest of the world, other people and cultures.

 Therefore, he decided to become an airline pilot.
 But when the time came to begin that education, he found that he was a year too young to start.
 Because of this, he took the other opportunity and went to the Merchant Marine Academy in Amsterdam.
 After finishing this school, he applied for a position with Holland America Line in Rotterdam.
 He started sailing as an apprentice deck officer on HAL ships in August 1956, first on cargo ships and later, while he was working his way up through the ranks, on passenger ships.

 In March 1979, he was promoted to captain, with his first command on the passenger ship Volendam.
 After the Volendam, other commands were on the Prinsendam, Veendam and Statendam IV.